Privacy International: Facebook is watching you & without an account

 Privacy International pointed out that this behavior was repeated regardless of whether the user had disconnected from Facebook or had no social networking account.

-“Facebook offers analytics and advertising to app developers, which help them get aggregated information about how people engage with their apps, which is a common practice for many companies,” Facebook told Privacy International.
+"Facebook offers analytics and advertising services to application developers, which help them get centralized information on how people handle their applications, which is a common practice for many companies," Facebook said in a privacy statement.
+International.

 Privacy International also looked at how Facebook's policies compare to the GDPR requirements of Europe and the plan to minimize data.